silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

       replacement: 'newProperty'
 ```

-When you are done updating you're `.upgrade.yml` file, you can call the `inspect` command to search for deprecated APIs.
+When you are done updating your `.upgrade.yml` file, you can run the `inspect` command to search for deprecated APIs.

 ```bash
 # If upgrading from inside a test project